-Your Vokèra evolve boiler has been designed to meet and exceed the very latest standards in gas central heating technology, and if cared for, will give years of reliable use and efficiency.
+Your Vokèra boiler has been designed to meet and exceed the very latest standards in gas central heating technology, and if cared for, will give years of reliable use and efficiency.
 Please therefore take some time to read these instructions carefully.
 Do's and Don't's

-- Do ensure that the system pressure is periodically checked - Do ensure that the boiler is not used by children or unassisted disabled people Do ensure that you know how to isolate the appliance in an emergency - Do ensure that you are familiar with the appliance controls - Do ensure that your installer has completed the appliance log book section - Do not attempt to remove the appliance casing or gain internal access - Do not hang clothes etc. over the appliance - Do not forget to have the appliance serviced annually.
+- Do ensure that the system pressure is periodically checked - Do ensure that the boiler is not used by children or unassisted disabled people - Do ensure that you know how to isolate the appliance in an emergency - Do ensure that you are familiar with the appliance controls - Do ensure that your installer has completed the appliance log book section - Do not attempt to remove the appliance casing or gain internal access - Do not hang clothes etc. over the appliance - Do not forget to have the appliance serviced annually.

 This booklet is an integral part of the appliance.
 It is therefore necessary to ensure that the booklet is handed to the person responsible for the property in which the appliance is located/installed.
+A replacement copy can be obtained from Vokèra customer services.